gnarlyquack/dr-strangetest-documentation/content/test-fixtures.md

 In the above example, since there is no file setup function, the state returned from `test\setup` is provided directly to `test\TestDatabase`.
-Once passed to a constructor, the state becomes available from within a test object as part of the object's shared state.
+Once passed to a constructor, the state becomes available from within the object as part of the object's shared state.
 Consequently, fixture methods never return or receive state.
 However, you could also write your test using functions:

 ```php
 <?php declare(strict_types=1);